ReflectionHLE/ReflectionHLE/README.md

 There is some bug...
 --------------------

-This is still new, and bugs tend to happen in the porting process.
+Naturally, bugs tend to happen in the porting process, and also later.
-But, if it's rather a bug found in an original game released which is reproduced, most chances are it won't be fixed, since these ports aim to preserve behaviors of original releases, including bugs.
+But, if it's rather a bug found in an original game release which is reproduced, most chances are it won't be fixed, since these ports aim to preserve behaviors of original releases, including bugs.